 Watch our new animation explaining how Parliament's committees work.

-There are three main types of parliamentary committees.
+There are four main types of parliamentary committees.
 They are:

-- Joint Investigatory Committees — appointed each Parliament to investigate issues in particular subject areas, and comprising of members of both Houses.
+- Joint Investigatory Committees: appointed each parliament to investigate a number of different issues in particular subject areas.
+They are made up of members of both Houses.

-The joint investigatory committees are established under the Parliamentary Committees Act 2003, and the Act sets out the broad areas the committee’s inquiries may cover, as well as the committee’s functions.
-The other types of committees are established by a decision of either House; the resolution to establish such a committee will set out its functions and powers.
+The joint investigatory committees are established under the Parliamentary Committees Act 2003, which sets out the broad areas the committee’s inquiries may cover, as well as the committee’s functions.
+The other types of committees are established by a decision of either House, which will also set out its functions and powers.

 Committees generally take evidence in public, but deliberate in private.
 A key part of committee activity is public engagement, and consultation with the community.